abuehl/docs/no-implicit-import.md

 1. The build creates unused BMI files
 2. Each partition needs a unique name, despite not being used anywhere

-`#2` imposes an obligation to the programmer to choose and maintain arbitrary names.
+The second point imposes an obligation for the programmer, to choose and maintain arbitrary names.
 Compilers are not required to diagnose accidental name clashes.
 Readers of this kind of code aren't immediately aware that those partitions aren't intended to be imported anywhere.

 So this pattern is tedious to write, hard to verify for correctness and noisy to read.

-Basically, the sole motivation to use internal partitions here is: Partitions do not implicitly import anything.
+Basically, the sole motivation to use internal partitions in this case is:
+Partitions do not implicitly import anything.

 There have been discussions to add yet another type of partition, using for example the follwoing syntax: